somefunAgba/autosgm/README.md

 Using PyTorch, say you have constructed a neural network called `mmn`, you can then: call an instance of the loaded AutoSGM, pass in the parameters of the model `mmn.parameters()`, and set other options.
 ```
-optimizer = AutoSGM(mnn.parameters(), spe=len(train_dataloader))
+optimizer = AutoSGM(mnn.parameters(), levels=2, foreach=True)
-optimizer = AutoSGM(mnn.parameters(), spe=len(train_dataloader), epfreq=10)
+optimizer = AutoSGM(mnn.parameters(), restarts=True, spe=len(train_dataloader), epfreq=10)
 ```
 `spe` means steps per epoch and refers to the number of batches which is the data-size divided by batch-size.
 Defaults to `1` if not specified.
 Helps to detect, when the learning regime has enter a new epoch from a new iteration step.
+Inactive if `restarts` is `False`.

 `epfreq` indicates the successive per-epoch frequency of restarting the lowpass filter generating the learning rates.
 Defaults to `1`, restarting every epoch, if not specified.
+Inactive if `restarts` is `False`.

 More possible options are documented in each AutoSGM implementations in the [opts](opts/) directory.
 Most options likely need not be changed from their defaults.